 Variations for Pasta Primavera with Chicken:

-- Replace the tomatoes and carrots with broccoli florets, great beans, and red bell pepper.
+- Replace the tomatoes and carrots with broccoli florets, great beans, red bell pepper, zucchini, or asparagus.

 - Top the finished dish with fresh basil and the juice and zest of one lemon in place of the thyme.